How to write a best man speech

 I have been in the audience to hear some of the worst best-man speeches you can imagine.
 By the same token, I have seen some memorable and funny best man speeches too.
 The key is definitely confidence and a good balance of stories and jokes.

 First things first.
 You need to remember, this is not your day.
 This is not about you, this is about the Bride and Groom.
 Yes, the expectation will be a rip-roaring gag-fest.
 But this is not an open-mike comedy opportunity, you are a wedding ceremony participant.
 We also want to make sure the bride lets you see the groom afterwards.

-Just be thankful, the Bride-Knights in medieval times was to kidnap the bride.
-Having to address a crowd with a short speech and the best man’s toast to finish is easy by comparison.
+Just be thankful, the Bride-Knights role in medieval times was to kidnap the bride.
+So having to address a crowd with a short speech and the best man’s toast to finish is easy by comparison.

 One thing that the good ones have in common is that they are all spoken from the heart, yet prepared in advance.
 This post will give you a best man speech template to help you write your speech and deliver it perfectly.
 It is often easier to deliver speeches when they are well structured with a natural pace and segmentation.

 Remember the key is a slow pace of speech.
 There is no point penning gold, then rushing it so no one hears it.
 Delivery is the most important vehicle of every joke.
 But there is more to it than just jokes, what needs to be in a best man speech?
 Find out below.

 The traditional wedding speech order matters at the wedding reception.
 This will be an emotional rollercoaster and the best man always goes last to end on a high.

 Firstly it’s the Father of the Bride.
 Typically this is about the love a father has for his daughter.
 It will have the occasional joke, but mostly be a heartfelt declaration of lifetime adulation.